Alexandra Palace Theatre

 When it was added to the Theatre Buildings at Risk register in 2007, the theatre was closed, the building fabric was deteriorating and it was unsafe to use.
 Thanks to grants from the Heritage Lottery Fund and Haringey Council, a significant proportion of Alexandra Palace’s East Wing will be restored.
 This includes the theatre, which will be refurbished as an adaptable performance and events space.
 With the Enabling Works package completed in spring 2017, the Main Works are well underway and are due for completion in mid-2018.
 Works completed to date include stripping back the old office fit-outs to the front of house areas, revealing once more the huge volume of these spaces, and extensive ground works to provide new sleeper walls to support a new flat floor within the auditorium.
 The works to create the new timber structure for the Circle Balcony are nearly complete, and the steelwork for the new Technical Balcony is now in place.
 Consolidation and repairs to the ceiling are ongoing – decades of under-investment and water ingress have left the ceiling in a very poor state of repair.
 Alexandra Park and Palace Charitable Trust has launched a fundraising campaign to complete the restoration of the East Wing, however it would be prudent to still consider the theatre to be at risk until this phase of restoration is complete.

-As the restoration nears completion, the theatre welcomed the BBC Proms for a “Proms at…” event on 1 September.
-Jane Glover will conduct the BBC Concert Orchestra for a performance of Gilbert and Sullivan’s one-act operetta Trial by Jury which premiered in 1875, the same year the theatre opened.
+As the restoration neared completion in early September, the theatre welcomed the BBC Proms for a “Proms at…” event .
+Jane Glover conducted the BBC Concert Orchestra for a performance of Gilbert and Sullivan’s one-act operetta Trial by Jury which premiered in 1875, the same year the theatre opened.

 Campaign video (from 2016)